Richard Venezky, Ph.D

 David Boulton: Let’s back up for a second.
 At one point in time, at least as far back as the Greeks, the alphabet was phonetic.
 Plato even says that ‘Once we knew the letters of the alphabet we could read.’
 The suggestion being that initially reading the alphabet, this writing technology that lays underneath the development of written western civilization, was a case of seeing these letters, responding with their sounds, doing it fast and blending it together into a stream that sounded like we were talking.
 Code cued speech.

 In the case of the English language it seems as if this code, which may have degenerated in its correspondence before it got to England, nonetheless was closer to correspondence between letters and sounds.
-Over a period of a thousand years or so, intermixes with this oral language, like you said in the beginning there was fifty something, some people say there was no more than forty, and some people say forty-four, but clearly there’s a lot more sounds than there are letters.
+Over a period of a thousand years or so, written language intermixes with this oral language, and some people say there were no more than forty sounds, and some people say forty-four, but clearly there are a lot more sounds than there are letters.

 Dr. Richard Venezky: Right, it’s dealer’s choice.
 It depends upon the dialect of English you analyze and the approach you take to creating a phonemic system.